 Cron Job Basics

-This article offers an overview of what Cronjobs are.
-If you're unfamiliar with Cronjobs, please read on carefully, as they represent a more advanced feature of your account.
-For those already acquainted with Cronjobs and seeking instructions on their use, please refer to the following list of Cronjob articles:
+This article offers an overview of the basics of Cron Jobs.
+If you're unfamiliar with Cron Jobs, please read on carefully, as they represent a more advanced feature of your account.
+For those already acquainted with Cron Jobs and seeking instructions on their use, please refer to the following list of Cron Job articles:

-For example, you could set a Cronjob to delete temporary files every week so that unnecessary files are not using up your disk space.
-Some scripts, such as Drupal, may even require you to set up a Cronjob to perform certain functions.
+For example, you could set a Cron Job to delete temporary files every week so that unnecessary files do not use up your disk space.
+Some scripts, such as Drupal, may even require you to set up a Cron Job to perform certain functions.

 - PHP command examples: